That dollar amount reflects a 32.3% increase from $5.12 billion four years earlier in 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-North Dakota’s top 10 exports accounted for over three-fifths (62.1%) of the overall value of the state’s global shipments.
+North Dakota’s top 10 exports approached three-quarters (71.7%) of the overall value of the state’s global shipments.

-Posting triple-digit growth among North Dakota’s top 10 export categories were shipments of large tractors (up 123.1% from 2021).
+Posting triple-digit growth among North Dakota’s top 10 export categories were North Dakotan shipments of crude petroleum oils (up 157.9% from 2023).

 More Key Facts about North Dakota’s International Trade

-North Dakota posted a $651.5 million trade surplus exporting and importing products during 2022.
-That dollar amount reflects a -64.8% plunge compared to $1.85 billion in black ink for 2021.
+North Dakota posted a $2.57 billion trade surplus exporting and importing products during 2024.
+That dollar amount reflects a -37.1% reduction compared to $4.1 billion in black ink for 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.